The conference topics include the following:

 Submission of abstracts

-The Scientific Organising Committee (SOC) for the 30th European Veterinary Dermatology Congress, co-organized by the European Society of Veterinary Dermatology and European College of Veterinary Dermatology is calling for the submission of abstracts.
-To be presented at the congress, which will be held in Dubrovnik, Croatia, from Thursday 27th to Saturday 29th September 2018.
+The Scientific Organising Committee (SOC) for the 31st European Veterinary Dermatology Congress, co-organized by ESVD-ECVD is calling for the submission of abstracts, to be presented at the congress, which will be held in Liverpool, United Kingdom, from 26 – 28 September 2019.

 Submission deadline and notification

-Abstracts are to be submitted by the 1st of April 2018 at 23:59, Central European Time
+Abstracts are to be submitted by April 8th 2019 at 23:59, Central European Time.

 All submitted abstracts will be blindly reviewed by the SOC and globally-scored according to their originality, quality and relevance.
-Authors will be notified of acceptance or rejection of their abstract by the 1st of June 2018.
+Authors will be notified of acceptance or rejection of their abstract by May 27th 2019.

 Aims and scope